Skip to content

 Brief summary

-In this study, the investigators will utilize community organizations to screen Hispanics/Latino(a)s for kidney disease, diabetes, and other risk factors, and refer them for care with a PCP.
-Additionally, the investigators will implement an intervention in local health clinics to assist PCPs with screening and treating patients with diabetes.
-Completion of the project will hopefully slow progression of kidney disease among Hispanic/Latino(a) patients in Durham, and the information gained will allow the investigators to eventually perform the intervention on a larger scale.
+In Aim 1 of this study, the investigators will utilize community organizations to screen Hispanics/Latino(a)s for kidney disease, diabetes, and other risk factors, and refer them for care with a PCP.
+In Aim 2, the investigators will implement an intervention in local health clinics to assist PCPs with screening and treating Hispanic and Black patients with diabetes.
+Completion of the project will hopefully slow progression of kidney disease among Hispanic/Latino(a) and Black patients in Durham, and the information gained will allow the investigators to eventually perform the intervention on a larger scale.

 Detailed description